-Problem is, if you buy them from a home improvement chain store in the U.S., you won't necessarily know exactly what it is you're planting, as the scientific plant name may not be included.
+The problem is, if you buy them from a home improvement chain store in the U.S., you won't necessarily know precisely what it is you're planting, as the scientific plant name may not be included.

 When to Plant Crocus Bulbs

 Spring-blooming types are planted in autumn (the colder your climate, the earlier in the fall you plant), while fall-blooming types are planted in spring.
-To find out when you should be planting the spring-blooming types in your particular region, see the zone-based schedule that I provide in Spring Bulb Plants.
+To find out when you should be planting the spring-blooming types in your particular region, see the zone-based schedule provided in Spring Bulb Plants.

 How to Plant Crocus Bulbs

-Plant 2 inches deep and provide 2-3 inches of spacing.
+Plant 2 inches deep and provide 2 to 3 inches of spacing.
 The pointy part should face up.
 Some fertilize at planting time with bone meal.
 Others say bone meal is unnecessary at this time and invites pests to dig around, which could dislodge your crocus bulbs.
 If this is a concern, lay chicken wire on top of the ground after planting.
-Or you could hold off on the bone meal till spring and just use some compost when planting.
+Or you could hold off on the bone meal until spring and use some compost when planting.

 Rabbits present a challenge in growing crocus, too, because this spring bulb is one of the plants that rabbits eat.
 These pests will treat the above-ground growth as if it were part of a salad bar.
 For quick rabbit control, you can apply BirdBlock over your plants, but this netting spoils the overall effect.
-I recommend planning ahead, instead, and setting up a rabbit-proof fence.
+Plan, instead, and set up a pest-proof fence, as you would for groundhog control.